TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin.rst

 Workflow
 --------

+.. rst-class:: bignums

-#.
-Creating translations
+1. Creating translations

    The translations are managed either on Crowdin or directly in the TYPO3 backend.
 This is described in detail at :ref:`crowdin-usage`.

-#.
-Export
+2. Export

    Once the translations are approved, those are automatically exported to the translation server `beta-translation.typo3.org`.

    TODO: Add link to repo.

-#.
-Import translations into TYPO3 installations
+3. Import translations into TYPO3 installations

    The translations can be downloaded which is described at :ref:`xliff-translating-fetch`.